 But that's where the suburbs come in--they have all of the benefits of being near big cities, without actually having to be big cities.

 Of course, not all suburbs of Fontana are created equally, which is precisely why we set out to find the best ones.
 So without further ado...

-Here are the 10 best suburbs around Fontana for 2019:
+Here are the 10 best suburbs to live around Fontana for 2020:

 - Yorba Linda (Photos | Homes For Sale)

 - Villa Park (Photos | Homes For Sale)

 - El Cerrito (Photos | Homes For Sale)

 - La Habra Heights (Photos | Homes For Sale)

 - Diamond Bar (Photos | Homes For Sale)